|

 for them!
 And as they try to get away, one

-man is run down and gored on one of the
+man is run down and gored.
+But the others escape and

 come upon the chasm spanned by the fallen